CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The Miner's Exchange operates as a trading post where local miners have their valuable discoveries weighed, measured, and compensated.
 In the absence of local governance, the exchange serves as an unofficial records office, recording claims to various streams and excavations throughout the region.
 While Tuntin isn't experiencing a full-scale gold rush, hidden wealth in nearby streams and valleys supports numerous independent prospectors.

-The guildmaster is Halia Thornton, a determined and strategic mudblood woman.
+The guildmaster is Helga Wispbrook, a determined and strategic mudblood woman.
 Her aspirations extend beyond mere commerce, and she acts as a de facto governing authority within the town.
 Additionally, Halia is an agent of the Zhentarim, an influential organization aiming to exert clandestine control over the North by means of wealth and influence.
 Halia works progressively to assert her influence in Tuntin and can become a valuable patron to the characters if they avoid conflicting with her.

 Halia is unaware of Mountainmaw Castle's location but has heard rumors that the Lavender Lancers employ a Vermkin minion.
 She suggests the Vermkin might hold information about the castle's whereabouts.
 She leverages this information to persuade the characters to help her deal with the Lavender Lancers.

 **Quest: Halia's Job Offer.** In the event that characters she deems controllable approach her, Halia discloses the Lavender Lancers' disruptive influence in town.
 She explains that the ruffians frequently loiter at the Napping Giant tap house and have an operational base underneath Tresendar Manor on the town's eastern border.
 She offers the characters 100 bc to eliminate the Lavender Lancer leader, known as Glassmith, and to secure any correspondence discovered in his quarters.
 Halia keeps her true intentions hidden, as she aims to take over the Lavender Lancer operation herself.
-A successful DC 15 Wisdom (Insight) check reveals her ulterior motives.
+A successful CL 3 Communications check reveals her ulterior motives.

 #### Joining the Zhentarim

-Should the party successfully eliminate the Lavender Lancer leader, Halia Thornton takes the opportunity to approach specific members of the group and encourages them to consider joining the Zhentarim.
+Should the party successfully eliminate the Lavender Lancer leader, Helga Wispbrook takes the opportunity to approach specific members of the group and encourages them to consider joining the Zhentarim.
 She engages with those who share the Zhentarim's ambitions, which revolve around the pursuit of wealth and power.
 Even if the party completely dismantles the Lavender Lancer gang, Halia may still make this offer with the intention of fostering allies and informants within the party.
 If a character agrees to join, Halia bestows upon them the title of Fang.

 ### Alderleaf Farm